Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band

-A 2D radar array with $N_x \times N_y$ virtual elements can be realized through different numbers of TX and RX elements, and their physical arrangements.
-For a large radar array implemented on chip and operating in the D-band, the array architecture has significant effects on the performance, including the losses and power consumption of the LO distribution network and the TX-to-RX leakage signals.
+We consider the MIMO radar front-end shown in Fig. \ref{fig:physical_array}, which comprises two uniform linear arrays of the RX and TX elements.
+This is equivalent to a 2D virtual array of $N_{\rm TX} N_{\rm RX}$ elements.
+This architecture enables a symmetric LO distribution to the TX and RX elements.
+This leads to \textit{correlated phase noise} of the TX and RX signals, which in a FMCW radar suppresses the phase noise in the received IF signal \cite{Visweswaran-jssc2021}.
+The LO distribution network is a critical component of a MIMO radar, especially in the D-band, and can dominate the power consumption of the overall radar system.
+Therefore, it is imperative to minimize the associated losses and power consumption.
+We use this architecture to estimate the losses and power consumption of the LO distribution network, the required TX output power, and the power consumption of the MIMO radar front-end.

-We consider the architecture shown in Fig. \ref{fig:physical_array}, which comprises two linear arrays of RX and TX elements.
-This architecture allows for a symmetric LO distribution to the TX and RX elements.
-This leads to \textit{correlated phase noise} in the TX and RX signals, which suppresses phase noise in the RX \cite{Visweswaran-jssc2021}.
 The D-band antenna array can be implemented using the antenna-in-package (AiP) technology and directly flip-chip attached to the chip die \cite{gu-jmw2021}.
-This allows the integration of large radar arrays with high radiation efficiencies (over 80\%).
-We use this architecture to estimate the loss of the LO distribution network, the required TX output power, and the power consumption of radar array.
+This allows the integration of large MIMO radars with high radiation efficiencies (e.g., over 80\%).